bobbayj/jinfund/README.md

 Feel free to experiment in a Jupyter Notebook.
 Detailed docs to come - feel free to ask.
 *Run `pipenv install` in the terminal to install dependencies first.*

+1. Your `.csv` files need to be located in the transactions folder.

 ### Limitations